 The next mayor also needs to invest aggressively in emerging critical technologies to propel the concentration of talent and venture capital into the next generation of experimental industries.

 Other industries are ripe for investment.
 Telecom firms are beginning a decade-long transition to 5G wireless technologies expected to bring better service and bandwidth for mobile customers, powering everything from high-definition video to autonomous cars.
-New York already has a major wireless research hub at New York University, as well as COSMOS, a federal government testbed for 5G near Columbia University.
+New York already has a major wireless research hub at New York University, as well as COSMOS, a federal government test bed for 5G near Columbia University.
 The city can further strengthen this sector with strategic investment.

-Meantime, interest is growing in the use of machine-learning techniques to improve biotechnology and healthcare delivery.
+Meantime, interest is growing in the use of machine-learning techniques to improve biotechnology and health-care delivery.
 This sector could see tens of billions of dollars in private investment this decade, and New York already has the ingredients to be a leader: it hosts one of the top universities in the field, Rockefeller University; has one of the most expansive hospital systems in the world; and is located near one of the pharmaceutical industry’s most important hubs, just across the Hudson River in New Jersey.
 Targeted investment in this industry could put New York ahead of the pack.

 Finally, New York should create more experimental districts where startups can build the future in areas as diverse as autonomous vehicles and transportation; rocketry and space; next-generation semiconductors, manufacturing, and quantum computing; and agriculture and food tech.
-Safety must always be a priority, of course, but creative ways exist to identify sites across the city that could function as experimental hubs, giving the city an edge in future technologies.
+Safety must always be a priority, of course, but imaginative ways exist to identify sites across the city that could function as experimental hubs, giving the city an edge in future technologies.

 Better incentives—and willingness to deregulate and offer more flexibility to startups pioneering new business models in the face of entrenched incumbents—would help the local tech industry get a leg up on domestic and international competitors.